farblos/wpg2dk/README.md

 ExifTool should be able to convert these to non-digiKam-specific attributes.

-For the WPG and digiKam version, see section section [Background and Version Information](#background-and-version-information).
+For the the tool versions I have used for developing and testing `wpg2dk` and this readme, see section [Background and Version Information](#background-and-version-information).

 ## Migration Process Prerequisites and Miscellaneous

 This document describes the migration process as done on Windows (for extracting the WPG metadata) and on GNU/Linux (for all remaining steps).
-It should be possible to complete the whole migration process on Windows, but I have not tested that.
+It should be possible to complete the whole migration process on Windows, but I have not described nor tested that.

 Regardless of operating system, `wpg2dk` requires a recent Perl and non-standard Perl modules `DBI`, `DBD::SQLite`, and